-No matter what you’re struggling with at the moment, there’s a way to outsource and improve that area of your business, guaranteed.
+No matter what you’re struggling with at the moment whether it’s restructuring your team or attempting to reduce operating cost, there’s a way to outsource and improve that area of your business, guaranteed.

 Even if you’ve got a team of certified superstars, they can only do so much daily.
 When you outsource and reduce that burden on your core staff, you’ll see upticks in productivity and other key metrics.